To land a data analytics role, your resume must spotlight technical expertise, measurable business outcomes, and persuasive data storytelling.

 The key points within the data analytics CV will be the appropriate tools, quantifiable achievements, and industry terms specific to the role.

-Let’s cover the following so that you can create the top data analyst CV:
+Let’s cover the following so that you can create a top data analyst resume:

 - Which hard and soft skills to emphasise